Pigging: Location verification

 Location verification is often accomplished by surface instruments that record the pig's passage by either audible, magnetic, radio-transmission or other means.
 The sensors record when they detect the passage of the pig (time-of-arrival); this is then compared to the internal record for verification or adjustment.
 The external sensors may have Global Positioning System capability to assist in their location.
 A few pig passage indicators transmit the pig's passage, time and location, via satellite uplink.
 The pig itself cannot use GPS as the metal pipe blocks satellite signals.

 After the pigging run has been completed, the positional data from the external sensors is combined with the pipeline evaluation data (corrosion, cracks, etc.) from the pig to provide a location-specific defect map and characterization.
 In other words, the combined data reveals to the operator the location, type and size of each pipe defect.
 This information is used to judge the severity of the defect and help repair crews locate and repair the defect quickly without having to dig up excessive amounts of pipeline.
 By evaluating the rate of change of a particular defect over several years, proactive plans can be made to repair the pipeline before any leakage or environmental damage occurs.

 The inspection results are typically archived (perhaps in Pipeline Open Data Standard format) for comparison with the results of later pigging runs on the same pipeline.

 In popular culture

 A pig has been used as a plot device in three James Bond films: Diamonds Are Forever, where Bond disabled a pig to escape from a pipeline; The Living Daylights, where a pig was modified to secretly transport a person through the Iron Curtain; and The World Is Not Enough, where a pig was used to carry and detonate a nuclear weapon in a pipeline.

 A pig was also used as a plot device in the Tony Hillerman book The Sinister Pig where an abandoned pipeline from Mexico to the United States was used with a pig to transport illegal drugs.

-A pig launcher was featured in the season 2 episode "Pipeline Fever" of the animated show Archer (2009 TV series), wherein Sterling Archer and Lana Kane are tasked with going into a swamp and defending a pig launcher from radical environmentalist Joshua Gray.
+A pig launcher was featured in the season 2 episode "Pipeline Fever" of the animated show Archer, wherein Sterling Archer and Lana Kane are tasked with going into a swamp and defending a pig launcher from radical environmentalist Joshua Gray.